See what questions

 Listed below are some combinations of symptoms associated with Middle ear infection, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 The first step in treating a middle ear infection is prevention.
 Prevention measures include using the same precautions that are recommended to prevent the spread of infectious diseases, such as the flu or colds.
-These include covering the mouth and nose with the elbow or a tissue when you sneeze or cough and washing hands frequently with soap and ...Middle ear infection Treatments
+These include covering the mouth and nose with the elbow or a tissue when you sneeze or cough and washing hands frequently with soap and water for ...Middle ear infection Treatments

 Some of the possible treatments listed in sources for treatment of Middle ear infection may include:

 Review further information on Middle ear infection Treatments.